skoshy/redux-dusk/examples/web-static/README.md

 ### Building notes

+#### Node Safe Code
 Remember to write your code so it's node safe, or else it'll work in dev mode, but not when building.

+Use the `IS_BROWSER` global in `src/helpers/globals.js` throughout your application anywhere you need to check if your page is being built/rendered with a browser or with pure Node.

+An example can be found in the custom PersistGate we're using in `src/components/Loading/CustomPersistGate.js`.

+For more information, see react-static's page on Node safe code.